Corporate Governance

 HOME/Corporate Governance/The Structure of Corporate Governance

 Duratek has board of directors, audit committee, remuneration committee, and other committees.
-The management department is responsible for promoting important activities such as corporate governance, corporate social responsibility and corporate integrity management to strengthen corporate governance, protect shareholders’ legitimate rights and take into account other stakeholders interests.
+The management department is responsible for promoting important activities such as corporate governance and corporate integrity management to strengthen corporate governance, protect shareholders’ legitimate rights and take into account other stakeholders interests.

 To implement the policy of integrity management and actively prevent dishonest behaviors, the company has established the "Procedures for Ethical Management and Guidelines for Conduct" and "Code of Ethical Conduct".
 These documents specifically outline the matters that company personnel should pay attention to when performing their duties, and aim to align customers, suppliers, business partners, and other related parties in mutual compliance.Meanwhile, the Corporate Governance Committee serves as the dedicated unit to promote the company’s integrity management initiatives and oversee their implementation, regularly reporting the progress to the Board of Directors.
 Most recently, a report on the implementation status was presented to the Board on March 10, 2025.